 Discusses requirements for products entering the country/economy temporarily. including information on warranty and non-warranty items entering the country/economy for repair.

-More information on the ATA Carne is found at Export.gov.
+More information on the ATA Carnet is found at trade.gov.

-As of May 2015, new EU-wide legislation applies to the Temporary Importation of means of transport.
+As of May 2015, the EU-wide legislation applies to the Temporary Importation of means of transport.
 Existing regulation has been amended to exclude the possibility of misuse in case of Temporary Importation of means of transport.
-For more information about EU-level temporary entry regime please see the link.